neillturner/kitchen-puppet/provisioner_options.md

 custom_install_command | nil | Custom shell command to be used at end of install stage.
 Can be multiline.
 See examples below. custom_pre_apply_command | nil | Custom shell command to be used before the puppet apply stage.
 Can be multiline.
 See examples below. custom_post_apply_command | nil | Custom shell command to be used after the puppet apply stage.
 Can be multiline.
-See examples below. facter_file | nil | yaml file of custom facter_files to be provided to the puppet-apply command facter_version | "latest"| desired version, affects apt installs. files_path | | directory to place at /tmp/kitchen/files fileserver_config_path | | file to place fileserver.conf
+See examples below. facter_file | nil | custom facter_file to be provided to the puppet-apply command facter_version | "latest"| desired version, affects apt installs. files_path | | directory to place at /tmp/kitchen/files fileserver_config_path | | file to place fileserver.conf